-Immediately I thought, "wow!"
+Immediately I thought, Wow!
 The egg coffee had no hint of an egg taste, and I thought to myself this cup of coffee is beyond belief.
 It definitely tasted like a dessert with its was velvety, not too sweet, and extremely full-bodied.
-The best way I can describe delicious drink is it's like drinking strong coffee with custard on the top.
-I must admit this was the most wonderful cup of gourmet coffee I had ever tasted in my life.
+The best way I can describe this delicious drink is it's like drinking strong coffee blended with soft, sweet custard instead of cream and sugar.
+I must admit this was the most wonderful cup of gourmet coffee I had ever tasted in my entire life!
 I was hooked!
 Coffee lovers take note.
 If you haven’t had a cup of Vietnamese coffee, you haven’t totally arrived in the coffee world.
 Egg coffee is the best!

-One added tip: you can purchase online from www.trungnguyen.com, the premier Vietnamese coffee exporter, gourmet Vietnamese coffees and the needed phin to brew them.
+One added tip: you can purchase online from Trung Nguyen Online, the premier Vietnamese coffee exporter, gourmet Vietnamese coffees and the needed phin to brew them.
 Kit prices range from $11.98-$28.98.

 The video below shows you how to make egg coffee, the world’s liquid tiramisu.
 I would love to hear your comments about this topic.

 If you enjoyed this post, let us know in the Comments Section below and share it with someone who might enjoy it as well.
 Follow us on social media and listen to the Solo Travel Talk Podcast for more affordable luxury solo travel tips, tricks, stories and advice.
 Click on the links below! .